Last Updated on January 8, 2026 by The Insurance Pros

 Loss of Use

-If a covered loss renders your rental unlivable, it covers hotel stays, meals, or temporary housing.
+If a covered loss makes your rental unlivable, loss of use can help with hotel stays, meals, or temporary housing.

 Medical Payments to Others